 One thing all referees have in common is that they must be experts in the rules of the sport they oversee.
 If you want to be a soccer referee, you'd better study the rules of the game and know them inside and out.

 Most referees start small.
-Some volunteer to referee youth sporting events to get a taste of what it’s like to be a referee.
-And don’t worry if you’ve never played the sport.
-That experience might help, but it’s not necessary.
-As long as you know the rules and can do the job, you can be a referee!
+Some volunteer to referee youth sporting events to get a taste of what it's like to be a referee.
+And don't worry if you've never played the sport.
+That experience might help, but it's not necessary.
+As long as you know the rules, are really observant, and can do the job, you can be a referee!

 The next step is usually to become a licensed referee.
 You'll likely have to take a class, pass a test, and pay a fee to get a license to referee in a particular sport.
 You may also have to buy special uniforms to wear during games.

 As you get experience as a referee, you often can take additional classes and pass more tests to obtain higher licenses and certifications.
-For example, you might move from youth league games to high school games, and eventually college games.
+For example, you might move from youth league games to high school or college games.